Rival Republican tax-cut plans emerging in Congress

 The SALT issue could be pivotal.
 There are enough Republicans from higher-tax states in the House to torpedo the tax bill.
 In the Senate, Republicans may also need support from Democrats to pass their version.

-House Speaker Paul Ryan indicated that the House will not simply pass whatever the Senate approves in order to get the bill to Trump, saying a House-Senate conference committee will have to work out differences between the two versions.
+Ryan indicated that the House will not simply pass whatever the Senate approves in order to get the bill to Trump, saying a House-Senate conference committee will have to work out differences between the two versions.
 The resulting compromise would need to be passed by both chambers before going to Trump to sign into law.

 White House economic adviser Gary Cohn defended the Republican tax agenda as a model for trickle-down economic growth, saying it was aimed at boosting wages.